-White spots on trees %26 Shrubs.
+White spots on trees & Shrubs.
 Leaf spots on leaves or needles of trees or shrubs.
 Thin or stunted trees or shrubs.
 Another sign that your tree has a disease is peeling off the bark.

 If your tree has wilted leaves, pay attention.
 The leaves are the farmers of a tree, who collect sunlight and process it into food energy.
-But if they wither, they don't work at full capacity and the whole tree suffers.
+But if they wither, they don't work at full capacity, and the whole tree suffers.
 If your trees aren't stressed by heat or drought, leaf wilting may mean something different.

 If you have flooded soil that doesn't drain well, wilted leaves may be an indication.
-In this case, it is the lack of oxygen that causes wilting, since too much water is drowning the leaf tissue.
+In this case, the lack of oxygen causes wilting since too much water is drowning the leaf tissue.
 How can you distinguish between leaves on trees that wither from heat or drought stress and those that wither from excess water?
 While both conditions cause leaf tips and edges to brown and die, leaves stressed by heat and drought will be browner and drier overall, while overwatered leaves will be soft and loose.
 Other causes of leaf wilting include diseases, such as fire plague, which appears during hot and rainy spring weather.

 The fire pest is a bacterial disease that affects plants of the rose family, including apple and pear trees.
 Infected leaves wither and look burned.
 Do tree leaves have dark spots, strange colors, or a distorted shape?
 Learn how to detect, identify and combat leaf diseases in trees.
 Get started on diagnosing tree diseases with our illustrated summary of 10 common tree diseases.

 You may need to repeat the test on several areas of the tree to determine if the entire tree is dead or only a few branches.
 A key difference in identifying the fire pest is that it first appears at the beginning of the growing season and affects only the part of the tree that has been infected.
-In general, trees that lean more than 15 degrees from vertical are indicative of wind or root damage.
+Trees that lean more than 15 degrees from vertical are generally indicative of wind or root damage.
 If your tree tilts suddenly, it could be a sign of serious damage and be at risk of falling.